 Zula’s focus on suspension is also apparent in their lyrics.
 The songs on This Hopeful are about standing in between lives, in between relationships; being in a state of calm and stillness within tumultuous and anxious times.
 Many of these tracks find meaning in love, especially when things seem uncertain.

-The band has built a reputation for their blissed-out live show and for constantly pushing their heavily rhythmic sound.
-They have been known to deliver entire sets of never-before-played material.
-This restless creativity is apparent on This Hopeful, which sounds raw and spontaneous, yet meticulously detailed.
+The band has built a reputation for their live show and for constantly pushing their heavily rhythmic sound.
+They have been known to deliver entire sets of never-before-played material and this restless creativity is apparent on the album, which sounds raw and spontaneous, yet meticulously detailed.
 It is a record with effortless flow and pulse, but enticing depth.
 For zoning in or out.

 Catch Zula on tour with Starlight Girls now!

 Sep 19 - Philadelphia, PA - Milk Boy Sep 20 - Baltimore, - The Crown Sep 21 - Washington, DC - The Lot Sep 22 - Pittsburgh, PA - Brillobox Sep 23 - Harrisburg, PA - The Makespace Sep 27 - Boston, MA - House Show

 Zula is a psychedelic pop band from NYC, co-fronted by cousins Henry and Nate Terepka.
 Strong pop sensibilities collide with dance and funk influenced rhythms to create an experimental but accessible sound that is clearly evident on their mature new recordings.